Curriculum Years 1–4

 Specialty specific mentors are designated for each specialty and are available to help with course scheduling and career mentoring.

 All students graduating from the University of Utah School of Medicine must complete a sub-internship rotation, a critical care clerkship, and 4-weeks of advanced internal medicine.
 Students have ample elective time to explore additional clinical interests, research and seminar based courses.
-Additionally all students must participate in two required courses in the fourth year – the Longitudinal Preparation for Internship (LPIC) course and the Transition to Internship Course (TIC).
+Additionally all students must participate in the Transition to Internship Course (TIC).